 Treatment needs to be started quickly.
 Options will depend on what has been affected.
 Medication options include:

 Blood pressure medicine given by IV.
 This method lets the medicine quickly reduce blood pressure.
 The medicine can help to open blood vessels and reduce the force of heart beat.
 Options may include:

 - Sodium nitroprusside or nitroglycerin

-- Oral high blood pressure medicines once blood pressure has been lowered from dangerous levels
+- High blood pressure pills once blood pressure is in safer levels

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.